Tanjung Karang railway station

 Tanjung Karang Station (TNK) (alternatively Tanjungkarang Station) is a large type A railway station located in Enggal District, Bandar Lampung, Lampung, Indonesia.
-The station is located at an altitude of +96 meters and is operated by the Regional Division IV Tanjungkarang of Kereta Api Indonesia.
+The station is located at an altitude of 96 m and is operated by the Regional Division IV Tanjungkarang of Kereta Api Indonesia.
 The station served as starting point for passenger trains heading for Kertapati Station in Palembang.